warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 _Branded splash screens and visual assets_

-<a name="Exercise4"></a>
+<a name="Exercise3"></a>
-## Exercise 4: Import a Power BI Embedded report ##
+## Exercise 3: Import a Power BI Embedded report ##

 In this exercise, you will write code to create a Power BI Embedded workspace and import a Power BI report.
 Then you will run the app and execute the code.
+These are steps that *every app that hosts a Power BI Embedded report must do*, and that can *only be performed programmatically*.

 1. In Solution Explorer, right-click the **TwitterBI** solution and select **Manage NuGet Packages for Solution…**.